-This is the perfect time to introduce a variety of fermented foods:
+This is a great time to introduce a variety of fermented foods:

 - Fermented vegetables, in particular, carrot sticks are soft enough for babies to chew on.

-- Making sourdough bread not only improves the digestibility of complex carbohydrates, but it also increases the wild yeast and bacterial cultures in your home.
+- Making sourdough bread not only improves the digestibility of complex carbohydrates but also increases the wild yeast and bacterial cultures in your home.

-- Fermented beverages like kombucha and water kefir, because they are acidic, sugary and slightly alcoholic.
+- Fermented beverages like kombucha and water kefir.
+They are acidic, sugary, and slightly alcoholic.

 - Raw honey ferments because of the risk of botulism in the immature digestive system.